top of page

 Practical Implementation: What Athlete Centred Coaching Looks Like in Action

-Effective questions prompt athletes to analyse rather than comply.
+Effective questions prompt athletes to analyze rather than comply.
 Examples include:

 • “What options did you see?”